Family members will often take on the role of carer. Their children may then have to do more to help out at home.

 You may be a young person who is providing care for one of your parents or another member of your family who is ill.
 You might provide help occasionally or do much more than that.

-The caring role is a great responsibility for a child.
-Caring can be both physically and emotionally demanding.
-Taking on a caring role can mean less time spent at school and with friends.
-The child or teenager may be often tired or less able to concentrate.
-They can become depressed and isolated.
-Taking on a caring role may also affect the relationship between siblings.
+Caring for someone is a great responsibility.
+It can be both physically and emotionally demanding.
+It can mean that you spend less time at school and with your friends.
+You may often be tired or less able to concentrate.
+Some children or teenagers become depressed and feel alone or different.
+Taking on a caring role may also affect your relationship with your friends, brothers and sisters.